supervisely-ecosystem/mmdetection/serve/README.md

   <a href="#Overview">Overview</a> •
   <a href="#How-To-Run">How To Run</a> •
   <a href="#How-To-Use">How To Use</a> •
+  <a href="#How-To-Use-Custom-Model-Outside-The-Platform">How To Use Custom Model Outside The Platform</a> •
   <a href="#Related-apps">Related Apps</a> •
   <a href="#Acknowledgment">Acknowledgment</a>
 </p>